What is psychotherapy?

 Note: NIMH does not evaluate the professional qualifications and competencies of individual practitioners listed on these websites.
 These resources are provided for informational purposes only.
-These are not comprehensive lists and do not constitute an endorsement by NIMH, the National Institutes of Health, the U.S. Department of Health and Human Services, or the U.S. government.
+They are not comprehensive lists, and an organization’s inclusion does not constitute an endorsement by NIMH, the National Institutes of Health, the U.S. Department of Health and Human Services, or the U.S. government.

 University or medical school-affiliated programs may offer treatment options, including training clinics.
 You can find these programs by searching the website of local university health centers for their psychiatry or psychology departments.
 You can also go to the website for the health department in your state or county to look for mental health-related programs within your state.

 The telephone, internet, and mobile devices have created new opportunities to provide more readily available and accessible treatment, including in areas where mental health professionals may not be physically available.
 Some of these approaches involve a therapist providing help at a distance.
-Still, others—such as web-based programs and mobile apps—are designed to provide immediate information and feedback in the absence of a therapist.
+Still, others, such as web-based programs and mobile apps, are designed to provide immediate information and feedback in the absence of a therapist.
 For an overview, see NIMH's Technology and the Future of Mental Health Treatment webpage.

 - Children and Mental Health: Is This Just a Stage?: This fact sheet provides information on children’s mental health, including how to assess your child’s behavior, when to seek help, first steps for parents, treatment options, and factors to consider when choosing a mental health professional.
 Also available en español.

 - My Mental Health: Do I Need Help?: This fact sheet provides information on assessing your mental health and determining if you need help.
 It offers examples of mild and severe symptoms and self-care activities and options for professional help.
 Also available en español.

 - Tips for Talking With a Health Care Provider About Your Mental Health: This fact sheet provides five tips to help prepare and guide you to talk to your health care provider about your mental health and get the most out of your visit.
 Also available en español.